The Quran does not simply retell Shuʿayb (peace be upon him). It uses him to recalibrate the measure.

 O my people, give full measure and full weight in justice.
 (11:85)

-Here, the mizan is no longer merely an instrument.
+Here, in this reading, the mizan is no longer merely an instrument.
 It is a master beam.
 When measure collapses, it is not simply exchange that corrupts: it is the common world that loses its axis.
-This is why the passage links to another phrase, capital in Hud:
+This is why the passage links to another phrase, capital in Hud (peace be upon him):

 ﴿بَقِيَّتُ اللَّهِ خَيْرٌ لَكُمْ إِن كُنتُم مُّؤْمِنِينَ﴾